dima13230/WebRemote/README.md

 At the moment the application has not been tested in the Windows environment, so there are no instructions for running it on that system, although the process should be no different for *nix systems, except for the lack of support for the `start` script.

+If you can't run `start` script or want to run it differently (for example, if you want to specify custom IP or run a Flask with different parameters), you can run it manually with the following command:
+`flask run --host=[IP]`
+Where `[IP]` is an IP address you want to deploy server for, written without square brackets.

 ## Setting it up

 For storing configuration data, `WebRemote` uses JSON config file named `config.json`.
 It has following fields and parameters: